17. Full reserve banking

 A system where banks plan on having enough money on hand, so that if all depositors demanded all the money they are currently entitled to, simultaneously, the banks would have fully enough to satisfy their demands.

 The key difference between this definition and the previous one is the phrase “currently entitled to”.
 This caters for the fact that in a full reserve system, people can choose to put their spare money into 'time deposit accounts'.
 These accounts may be for fixed terms, or may have notice periods that must be served.
 In either case, depositors will not be entitled to take their money out until the notice periods are served or the terms have completed.
 Armed with this definition, we can now see that it is indeed possible for full reserve banks to lend out money deposited with them.
 Banks can lend out depositor’s money for agreed periods.
-Full reserve banking does not amount to banning banks at all.
-It is simply a different type of banking.

 Just to be clear, full reserve banking will involve people having two types of bank account: